radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

         - Create the Radius Application if needed.
       - Fetch a Radius resource.
       - List Secrets of a Recipe resource.
+      - Create a Secret for a Recipe resource.
       - Delete a Recipe resource.

    2. Deployment Reconciler: